dotnet/csharpstandard/standard/classes.md

 Pointer types are never allowed to be type arguments, and don’t satisfy any type constraints, even unmanaged, despite being unmanaged types.

-If a constraint is a class type, an interface type, or a type parameter, that type specifies a minimal “base type” that every type argument used for that type parameter shall support.
+If a constraint is a class type (optionally followed by `?`), an interface type (optionally followed by `?`), or a type parameter (optionally followed by `?`), that type specifies a minimal “base type” that every type argument used for that type parameter shall support.
 Whenever a constructed type or generic method is used, the type argument is checked against the constraints on the type parameter at compile-time.
 The type argument supplied shall satisfy the conditions described in [§8.4.5](types.md#845-satisfying-constraints).

 A *class_type* constraint shall satisfy the following rules: